bjazdzyk/super-duper-adventure/README.md

 # super-duper-adventure

 ### description:
-> Game where you build your civilization, develop your kingdom and fight against others.
+*Build your civilization, develop your kingdom and fight against others.*

 ### controls:
-- left click to drag terrain
+- right click to drag terrain
 - mouse wheel to scroll terrain
-- right click to select hexagon
+- left click to select hexagon